massdx/massdx/README.md

-# 👋 Hey, I'm Massahoud — aka Massdx
+# Hey, I'm Massahoud — aka Massdx

 **Creative Frontend Engineer** — I turn interfaces into experiences.
 I blend pixel-perfect design with solid JavaScript, with a soft spot for transitions that make you go *wow* (not *ugh*).

-🏆 Awwwards Young Jury '25 · 🌍 Building from Lomé, Togo · 💬 Friends of Figma Lomé lead
+Awwwards Young Jury '25 · Building from Lomé, Togo · Friends of Figma Lomé member

 **🟢 Open to remote & freelance roles in creative frontend / motion engineering**